Vertex AI

 https://{REGION}-aiplatform.googleapis.com/v1/projects/{PROJECT_ID}/locations/{REGION}

-Create a service account with the roles/aiplatform.user role, download a JSON key, and load it through an env var:
+Create a service account, grant it the roles/aiplatform.user role, download a JSON key, and load it through an env var.

 export VERTEX_SA_JSON=$(cat /path/to/service-account.json)